kamranahmedse/developer-roadmap/src/data/roadmaps/ai-engineer/content/video-understanding@TxaZCtTCTUfwCxAJ2pmND.md

 # Video Understanding

-Video understanding in AI is the ability to analyze and interpret content within videos, including objects, actions, scenes, and speech.
-It combines visual and audio processing to extract meaningful information, enabling tasks like video summarization, content moderation, and activity recognition.
-This approach is used in applications such as surveillance, streaming platforms, and video analytics, providing a comprehensive understanding of video content.
+Video understanding with multimodal AI involves analyzing and interpreting both visual and audio content to provide a more comprehensive understanding of videos.
+Common use cases include video summarization, where AI extracts key scenes and generates summaries; content moderation, where the system detects inappropriate visuals or audio; and video indexing for easier search and retrieval of specific moments within a video.
+Other applications include enhancing video-based recommendations, security surveillance, and interactive entertainment, where video and audio are processed together for real-time user interaction.

 Learn more from the following resources: